10 Steps to Becoming a Diplomatic Security Service Special Agent

 Tell me more about the Minimum Medical Qualifications Process

-After receiving a conditional offer of employment, MED Care Management will assist candidates throughout the medical clearance process, to include providing the candidates with the necessary examination forms (with instructions) to give to their health care provider (MD, DO, NP, PA).
+After receiving a conditional offer of employment, MED Care Management will assist candidates throughout the minimum medical qualification standards process, to include providing the candidates with the necessary examination forms (with instructions) to give to their health care provider (MD, DO, NP, PA).
 Per the MED Care Management Office, candidates are NOT to obtain your own medical forms as MED Care will provide all the necessary medical forms needed for candidates who passed the Assessment and for their eligible family members.

 The Bureau of Medical Services will provide an authorization for the U.S. Department of State to pay for outside examinations as a secondary insurer once a candidate’s primary insurance provider has paid its share.